shbenzer/DoctoPi/CONTRIBUTING.md

     ```

 3. Install your local copy into a virtualenv.
 Assuming you have
-    virtualenvwrapper installed, this is how you set up your fork for
+    virtualenvwrapper and pip installed, this is how you set up your fork for
     local development:

     ``` shell
     $ mkvirtualenv doctopi
     $ cd doctopi/
+    $ pip install -r requirements_dev.txt
     $ python setup.py develop
+    $ python -m pip install .
     ```

 4. Create a branch for local development: